Rajpramukh: After 1956

-By the year 1969 Indian National Congress had split into Congress (Organisational) and Congress (Requisitionist).
-Congress (R) was headed by Mrs. Indira Gandhi and to score public support she coined slogans like Garibi Hatao (Stop Poverty) which included promise to abolish the royal order.
+By the year 1969, Indian National Congress had split into Congress (Organisational) and Congress (Requisitionist).
+Congress (R) was headed by Mrs. Indira Gandhi: against the backdrop of soaring unemployment, food insecurity, and chronic poverty, she led the "Garibi Hatao" movement (English for "stop poverty"), one of whose measures included the promise to abolish the royal order by depriving former princes of the mounting privy purse (which led to soaring costs to the public exchequer); furthermore, her government also wished to abolish the old order which was incompatible with the principles of a democratic, secular, and socialist India.
 She de-recognized all the Maharajahs by a presidential order in 1969.
-But this was struck down by the Supreme Court of India.
-Eventually, the government by the 26th Amendment of the Constitution of India was successful in abolishing the Princely order.
+This, however, was struck down by the Supreme Court of India.
+Eventually, the Government of India, by the 26th Amendment of the Constitution of India, was successful in abolishing the princely order.
 This process was completed by the end of 1971.
 Though a challenge to this amendment was mounted in the Supreme Court, the court neither heard the matter immediately nor gave any relief to the rulers.
 The case was ultimately decided against the rulers by as late as in 1993, by which time it had become fait accompli.

-They have since only enjoyed their traditional styles and titles on a social basis and seem to have adapted well.
-V. P. Singh the former Raja Bahadur of Manda was the Prime Minister of India.
-Former royals like Captain Amarinder Singh - Maharaja of Patiala, Maharani Vasundhara Raje Scindia of Dholpur, Virbhadra Singh of Bushahr and Pratapsingh Rane of Sattari even rose to post of Chief Ministers of Punjab, Rajasthan, Himachal Pradesh and Goa respectively.
-Many others like Srikantadatta Narasimharaja Wadiyar - Maharaja of Mysore and his heir Yaduveer Krishnadatta Chamaraja Wadiyar, Digvijay Singh, Madhavrao Scindia and his son Jyotiraditya Scindia, Arjun Singh, and many others have been active politics and been governors, ministers, MPs and MLAs at different times.
+Erstwhile princely states' rulers have since only enjoyed their traditional styles and titles on a social basis by stylising themselves as such, retaining them notwithstanding any formal recognition or legal merit or basis.
+V. P. Singh the former Raja Bahadur of Manda, was the Prime Minister of India.
+Former royals like Captain Amarinder Singh (Maharaja of Patiala), Vasundhara Raje Scindia of Dholpur, Virbhadra Singh of Bushahr and Pratapsingh Rane of Sattari even rose to post of Chief Ministers of Punjab, Rajasthan, Himachal Pradesh, and Goa respectively.
+Many others like Srikantadatta Narasimharaja Wadiyar (Maharaja of Mysore) and his heir Yaduveer Krishnadatta Chamaraja Wadiyar, Digvijay Singh, Madhavrao Scindia and his son Jyotiraditya Scindia, Arjun Singh, and others have been active in politic, serving as governors, ministers, MPs and MLAs at different times.

 In popular culture

-Mehboob Khan's 1952 film Aan features a plot revolving around a Rajpramukh dyansty in the early 1950s.
+Mehboob Khan's 1952 film Aan features a plot revolving around a Rajpramukh dynasty in the early 1950s.